Tracking Public Health Performance

 Culture of Quality

 Office of Public Health Performance Management (OPHPM) recognizes that many public health partners have already embedded quality improvement into daily work.
-ISDH and OPHPM strive to support all approaches to QI and celebrate success of all forms.
-ISDH strives towards a Culture of Quality by embracing the following:
+IDOH and OPHPM strive to support all approaches to QI and celebrate success of all forms.
+IDOH strives towards a Culture of Quality by embracing the following:

 - Shared habit of how work is done